telerik/ajax-docs/controls/imagebutton/functionality/single-click.md

 * **SingleClick** - determines whether the **RadImageButton** control will be immediately disabled after the user clicks it.
 Set it to **true** to enable the single click functionality.

-* **SingleClickText** - determines the text displayed in the **RadImageButton** control after the user has clicked the button and it is disabled while the server request executes. <<Comment: Please check that my text addition here did not create a technical error.>> The original text will be retrieved after the server request execution.
+* **SingleClickText** - determines the text displayed in the **RadImageButton** control after the user has clicked the button and it is disabled while the server request executes.
+The original text will be retrieved after the server request execution.
 The property takes a plain text string.

 >caption Example 1: The code that enables the single click functionality in **RadImageButton** from **Figure 1** and **Figure 2**.